Is Your Child Having Ear Tube Surgery? Here’s What You Need to Know

 This is an outpatient procedure.
 It usually takes no more than 20 minutes and is one of the most common pediatric procedures performed in the U.S.

-3. What’s the best way to physically prepare a child for this surgery at home?
+3. What’s the best way to physically and mentally prepare a child for this surgery at home?

 Even though this is a routine procedure, surgery can be scary for kids (and their loved ones!).
 Talking with children about what it will be like can help assuage any fears.
 Parents and caregivers should always feel free to reach out to their care team with specific questions or concerns.

-A 1-3 year old child may not be able to be prepared for surgery, per se, although child life can see some as needed.
-Parents need to provide love and a sense of safety, since they can’t explain what is happening to a young child.
+A 1-3 year old child may not be able to be prepared for surgery, per se, although a Certified Child Life Specialist can see some as needed. life can see some as needed.
+Parents need to provide love and a sense of safety since they can’t explain what is happening to a young child.

 4. Can they eat beforehand?
 Should they stay hydrated?